 may have been exposed to HIV (they need PEPSE ASAP to prevent infection)

 they need urgent STI care (e.g. severe symptoms) and the GUM clinic is out-of-hours

-The A&Es in Oxford are open 24/7.
+The A&Es in Oxford are open 24/7 and free-of-charge.
 They are located in:

 John Radcliffe Hospital, Headley Way, Headington, Oxford OX3 9DU